Web Content Display

 Campus Stewardship is defined as any work, including planning, coordination, and execution, which creates, improves, maintains, or beautifies features of the physical campus of the Academy; which supports and benefits the on-campus community; or which promotes and increases the public reputation of the Academy.

-Examples of service to the on-campus community include satisfactory performance of a Corps Officer position (ASCMA, Corps Staff, or Resident Assistant), Recognized Club or Student Organization Officer, campus beautification aboard ship and ashore, or volunteer support of official Academy events (Homecoming, Preview Day, etc.).
+Examples of service to the on-campus community include satisfactory performance of a Corps Officer position (ASCMA, Corps Staff, or Resident Assistant), Recognized Club or Student Organization Officer, campus beautification aboard ship and ashore, or volunteer support of official Academy events such as Preview Day.
 Cadets promote and increase the public reputation of the Academy in a variety of ways, including participation in varsity sports, military training programs, and Community Engagement events.